Fraud Response Plan

 9.1 A fraud investigation must be properly conducted, thorough and wide- ranging.

-The Fraud Investigation Officer will maintain a record of the allegation in the fraud register which will include details of the allegations, investigation and ultimately the conclusions.
+The Fraud Investigation Officer will maintain a detailed record of the allegation including the investigation process and the conclusions, in a secure fraud folder.

-9.2 The Fraud Investigation Officer will draw up an investigation plan, setting out the objectives of the investigation, the resources and expertise required, the scope of the investigation and the timescale.
+9.3 The Fraud Investigation Officer will draw up an investigation action plan, setting out the objectives of the investigation, the resources and expertise required, the scope of the investigation and the timescale.

 Human Resources will be consulted at an early stage to identify any personnel issues that need to be considered.